-&lt;sup>220 Agreement between SOCAR and Practical Solutions Group (Exhibit 65 at 15-5211\0837-0842).
+220 Agreement between SOCAR and Practical Solutions Group (Exhibit 65 at 15-6068_0837-0842).

 Subject to the Nondisclosure Provisions of H. Res.
-895 of the 110th Congress as Amended
+895 of the 110th Congress as Amended cultural . . . events to inform the world community about the SOCAR and the Azerbaijan's truths, and hold meetings with government officials."

-- meetings, conferences, and symposiums" and "[o]rganize different business, social, [and] cultural . . . events to inform the world community about the SOCAR and the Azerbaijan's truths, and hold meetings with government officials." - On April 23, 2013, PSG submitted an order to SOCAR to implement the "necessary 110. issues and services related to the organization and conduct of Convention 'Common Look to the Future' - Azerbaijan-America Relations, held on May 28-29, 2013."
-SOCAR Legal Counsel 1 told the OCE that there were no payments "made under that service order," but "there are a lot of payments going from SOCAR to PSG under different service orders and different categories." - PSG did not respond to the OCE's request for information.
-PSG USA provided 111. documents to the OCE showing it was involved in collecting biographies and images of the Members of Congress who attended the Convention.
+- 110. On April 23, 2013, PSG submitted an order to SOCAR to implement the "necessary issues and services related to the organization and conduct of Convention 'Common Look to the Future' Azerbaijan-America Relations, held on May 28-29, 2013."
+SOCAR Legal Counsel 1 told the OCE that there were no payments "made under that service order," but "there are a lot of payments going from SOCAR to PSG under different service orders and different categories." - 111.
+PSG did not respond to the OCE's request for information.
+PSG USA provided documents to the OCE showing it was involved in collecting biographies and images of the Members of Congress who attended the Convention.
 PSG USA also had emails that discussed the itineraries for Members of Congress.
 The President of PSG USA, Irada Akhoundova, was also a participant in the Convention.
-227 She was also listed as a board member of AFAZ and runs the Azerbaijan Community and Cultural Center in Houston.
-229 Ms. Akhoundova appears to have invited several local officials from Houston to the Convention and provided those names to Kemal Oksuz and SOCAR. - f.
-SOCAR Assisted in Arranging Ground Transportation, and May have Paid for, Hotel Rooms for Convention Attendees - While TCAE and AFAZ did not cooperate with the OCE's review, the OCE obtained 112. information suggesting that neither organization paid for hotel rooms in Baku.
-An attorney for TCAE and AFAZ reached out to Tursan Travel because it could not find records for hotels or other transportation costs.
-The Tursan travel agent told the OCE that his agency did not book the hotels in Baku.
-He presumed that the hotels were booked locally in Baku because the Azerbaijan government would "get a good price from hotel."233 - SOCAR Legal Counsel 1 told the OCE that it had contracts with two hotels where 113.
-Convention attendees stayed: the Hilton and the Four Seasons.
-234 SOCAR had
+She was also listed as a board member of AFAZ228 and runs the Azerbaijan Community and Cultural Center in Houston.
+Ms. Akhoundova appears to have invited several local officials from Houston to the Convention and provided those names to Kemal Oksuz and SOCAR. - f.
+SOCAR Assisted in Arranging Ground Transportation, and May have Paid for, Hotel Rooms for Convention Attendees - 112.
+While TCAE and AFAZ did not cooperate with the OCE's review, the OCE obtained information suggesting that neither organization paid for hotel rooms in Baku.
+An attorney for TCAE and AFAZ reached out to Tursan Travel because it could not find records for hotels or other transportation costs.231 The Tursan travel agent told the OCE that his agency did not book the hotels in Baku.232 He presumed that the hotels were booked locally in Baku because the Azerbaijan government would "get a good price from hotel."233 - 113.
+SOCAR Legal Counsel 1 told the OCE that it had contracts with two hotels where Convention attendees stayed: the Hilton and the Four Seasons.
+SOCAR had discounted rate agreements with both of these hotels where, if the rooms were used,

-&lt;sup>223 Practical Solutions Group Service Order (Exhibit 66 at 15-5211 0844).
+223 Practical Solutions Group Service Order (Exhibit 66 at 15-6068 0844).